toufiqksl/SpringBootFormHandler/readme.md

 @EnableAutoConfiguration tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
 Normally you would add @EnableWebMvc for a Spring MVC app, but Spring Boot adds it automatically when it sees spring-webmvc on the classpath.
 This flags the application as a web application and activates key behaviors such as setting up a DispatcherServlet.
 @ComponentScan tells Spring to look for other components, configurations, and services in the the hello package, allowing it to find the HelloController.
-The main() method uses Spring Boot’s SpringApplication.run() method to launch an application.
-Did you notice that there wasn’t a single line of XML?
+The main() method uses Spring Bootâ€™s SpringApplication.run() method to launch an application.
+Did you notice that there wasnâ€™t a single line of XML?
 No web.xml file either.
-This web application is 100% pure Java and you didn’t have to deal with configuring any plumbing or infrastructure.
+This web application is 100% pure Java and you didnâ€™t have to deal with configuring any plumbing or infrastructure.

 Build an executable JAR